Giddy-eg/us_trades_wiki/Costs.md

 ### Hydrogen Storage Tank
 The capital cost of Stationary Gaseous Hydrogen Storage Tanks was collected from [DOE Technical Targets for Hydrogen Delivery](https://www.energy.gov/eere/fuelcells/doe-technical-targets-hydrogen-delivery).
 The Total Electrical Usage ratio of 51.4 kWh/kg [Ref.](https://www.hydrogen.energy.gov/pdfs/19009_h2_production_cost_pem_electrolysis_2019.pdf) was used to calculate the correct units ($/GW).

+### Transmission
+The capital Cost for transmission depends on several factors such as number of circuits, voltage ratings and distance.
+The current cost used in our model will be 1.65$M/km.
+The costs are collected from [Transmission Cost Estimation Guide](https://cdn.misoenergy.org/20190212%20PSC%20Item%2005a%20Transmission%20Cost%20Estimation%20Guide%20for%20MTEP%202019_for%20review317692.pdf), [ELECTRICITY 101](https://electricity.ca/wp-content/uploads/2017/12/Electricity101_July-11_2018.pdf) & [CAPITAL COSTS FOR TRANSMISSION AND SUBSTATIONS](https://www.wecc.org/reliability/1210_bv_wecc_transcostreport_final.pdf).

 ## Fixed Cost
 ### NREL Database
 The fixed cost for all NREL technologies was found by filtering the `core_metric_parameter` by Fixed Operation and Maintence (Fixed O&M).
 This Operations and Maintenance figure includes insurance, property taxes, site security, and project management fees for example.
 The complete list can be found on the [NREL Definitions Page](https://atb.nrel.gov/electricity/2020/definitions.php)